Vermont Republican Party

 Website

-Unlike most other state affiliates of the Republican Party, the Vermont Republican Party tends to hold more moderate views.
+The Vermont Republican Party tends to hold more moderate views than other Republican Party state affiliates.
 This is because Vermont is widely regarded as one of the most liberal and progressive states in the nation.[1]
-Vermont Republicans also tend to be more anti-Trumpist than Republicans in other states; indeed, Republican Governor Phil Scott voted for Democratic nominee Joe Biden in the 2020 presidential election[2][3][4] and acknowledged his victory[5] (despite many Republicans falsely claiming the election was rigged).
+Vermont Republicans also tend to be more anti-Trumpist than Republicans in other states.
+Current Republican Governor Phil Scott voted for Democratic nominee Kamala Harris in the 2024 presidential election and Joe Biden in the 2020 presidential election[2][3][4][5] calling both "a vote against Donald Trump" and a move to "put country over party"[5] and acknowledged Biden's victory, repudiating false claims of election interference.[6]

 In the 2024 primaries, the Vermont primary was one of only two races that Donald Trump did not carry (the other being the District of Columbia primary).[7][8][9]